Auto Theft Prevention

 One of the most common types of theft is theft of valuables from your automobile.
 Theft from auto is strictly a crime of opportunity that can be prevented if you take away the opportunity.
 Thieves generally won’t waste their time breaking into autos that don’t have valuables in plain sight.

 - The best way to prevent theft from your auto is to always keep valuables “outta sight.”
-Never leave cell phones, briefcases, suitcases, or small electronic devices (personal music devices, digital assistants, etc.) in your car in plain view.
+Never leave cell phones, briefcases, suitcases, or small electronic devices (smart phones, tablets, GPS, etc.) in your car in plain view.
 Take theses items with you, or secure them — all the time, every time!

 - If your car has a trunk, use it.
 Put valuables in there or in a locked glove compartment.
 Hiding items under seats is better than leaving them in plain view, but securing them inside the glove compartment or trunk is a far better deterrent.